Victoria Park, Brisbane: Settlement and colonisation in the mid-1800s

 Herston was first colonised by Europeans in 1859, although the area was being utilised from as early as the 1820s for major industrial activities such as brick-making and timber getting.
 This resulted in the denuding of the land, the sullying of the water, and dispossession of the local Aboriginal people, the Turrbal peoples.
 Victoria Park initially spanned an area of 130 hectares, however colonial development of the adjacent suburbs of Herston, Bowen Hills and Spring Hill grew into the park over the following years.
 Housing developments, schools, hospitals, golf courses and show grounds were permitted to be built on the park land.

 During the early colonial period, British settlers named the site "York's Hollow" referencing the colonial name given to the local Turrbal Elder, "Duke of York".
 During the 1840s up to 400 Aboriginal people of the Turrbal group would reside around the waterholes at York's Hollow.

-In 1846, police lead by Constable Peter Murphy dispersed a major Aboriginal campsite, killing at least 3 people and burning camps.
+In 1846, police led by Constable Peter Murphy dispersed a major Aboriginal campsite, killing at least 3 people and burning camps.

 In 1849, a detachment of the British Army's 11th Regiment conducted another burning, also wounding several Aboriginal people.

 By the 1860s, most Aboriginal people were either removed from or had left the site.